 Crampon and overflow bungee

 The included bungee can be zig-zagged through the daisy chains on the back of the pack, with some positioning options and a cord lock to let out or take up slack.
 It will hold crampons or a shell layer securely enough during ascent, but it’s probably best to get everything inside for any kind of more or less vigorous or serious descent.

 With the exception of the helmet-rope tradeoff, the external attachment systems are generally compatible.
 A diagonal carry would preclude carrying crampons on the back of the pack, but an ice axe is still out of the way.
 I have rigged the pack with an A-frame ski carry, one ice axe, helmet on top, and crampons on the back, a full load that I might carry during an approach on a couloir day.

-I look forward to using the Kaniq this winter and spring, and maybe I'll learn to live with its limitations.
+I have now used the Kaniq as my main backcountry ski pack for a full season (somewhat limited by Corona restrictions).
 This pack has a lot of promise, but in adding the skier-specific features to its line of climbing packs, ME hasn't quite hit the nail on the head.
 With some improvements in version 2.0, it should make a very fine pack for ski mountaineering and light-and-fast hut trips with some summits on the side.